Homemade Grout Sealer

 Make sure that your grout is ready to be sealed.
 If it is new grout that you have just recently laid between the tiles, then you will need to wait for it to fully dry and cure.
 This usually takes at least two days.
 You should also be aware that no matter what type of sealer you use, it will probably slightly change the color of the grout, darkening it.
 If your grout is old, thoroughly clean it (you can use a homemade vinegar solution if you want) and let it dry before applying the sealant.

 When it comes to choosing the sealer, you have several different choices.
 Mineral oil and beeswax are both very popular ingredients, but you will typically need a base to mix them in.
 Boiled linseed oil is the most popular base, and turpentine is often used to thin it a little.
 You do not need to use all of these ingredients.
 The beeswax will need to be melted before it is added to the mixture.
-You will not need much wax or mineral oil; these should usually constitute 1/5 or 1/4 of the mixture, at the most.
+You will not need much wax or mineral oil; these should usually constitute one-fifth or one-fourth of the mixture, at the most.

 Homemade Sealing Procedure